 Examine the licensee’s emergency response classification chart.
 Given a range of possible scenarios, be able to classify the event per the licensee’s NRC approved EAL scheme.

+DOCUMENTATION: Obtain your supervisor’s signature in the line item for Basic-Level Certification Signature Card Item OJT-3.

-DOCUMENTATION: (OJT-4) Licensee Plan-of-the-Day Meeting, Documents, or Information (for power reactor and construction inspectors only)
+(OJT-4) Licensee Plan-of-the-Day Meeting, Documents, or Information (for power reactor and construction inspectors only)

 PURPOSE: